Burton Genesis Step On 2023 Snowboard Binding Review

 Highback Flex

-I love the soft high back flex of the Burton Genesis Step On.
+I love the soft high-back flex of the Burton Genesis Step-On.
 Especially since the high back rotation is quite limited.
 Especially when your boot is stuck to the high back.
 Having the hammock and a soft high back brings back some of that traditional strap binding feel that I really appreciate.
 It increases your range of motion and puts less stress on your knees.

 Flex Underfoot/Butterability

-The Burton Genesis Step On has a very easy flex underfoot.
-Under the gas pedal is plastic instead of EVA foam throughout but that is necessary to keep the boot from moving too far down away from the click mechanism’s on the side of each toe.
+The Burton Genesis Step-On has a very easy flex underfoot.
+Under the gas pedal is plastic instead of EVA foam throughout, but that is necessary to keep the boot from moving too far down away from the click mechanisms on the side of each toe.

 Turn Initiation/Response

-The response of the Burton Genesis Step On is mellower than other Step On bindings but man it is still responsive.
+The response of the Burton Genesis Step-On is mellower than other Step-On bindings, but man, it is still responsive.
 Switching from Genesis Re:Flex to Genesis Step On was a massive difference.
 I wish I had regular Burton Photon’s or Kendo Step On’s to make it 100% perfect but they do have a similar flex and response.
 One of the biggest differences

 Shock Absorption